basicjohn/johnedmondson.dev/README.md

 #### Section: App Showcase

-Show tease for Fornify and display a "Coming soon..." ghosted image for the other apps.
+Show tease with a "Coming soon..." ghosted image for the other apps.

 #### Section: Portfolio / Code Samples